Why do startups fail?

 Wondering where Lean Startup came into the picture?

 In Lean startup methodology startup builds are really nothing but experiments.
-The idea of having online store for shoes was just an experiment.
+The idea of having the online store for shoes was just an experiment.

 Also in Lean startup methodology, one learns how to build a business which will run for a long time.
 So this is an ideal way which gives us the framework to build our product and sell it after understanding our customer needs.